Cebu Bohol Tarsier Sanctuary, Philippines - RooWanders

 When in Bohol, an island, savour their seafood!

-For our week-long trip in Cebu, we usually do away with breakfast or have snacks or meals on the go during transit days.
+For our week-long itinerary in Cebu, we usually do away with breakfast or have snacks or meals on the go during transit days.

 While in Bohol, we stayed at Nuts Huts in a secluded spot not easily accessible from the main road.
 They serve delicious meals, and we shared a breakfast featuring muesli in their homemade yoghurt (P210), and a dinner with them for our entire duration in Bohol – beef noodle soup (P170), calamansi chicken with brown rice (P240), and a refreshing strawberry sauce salad (P180).
 They served interesting cocktails (P160 each) and had a 2-for-1 happy hours promotion before 6 PM.